gbmhunter/blog/content/programming/version-control-systems/git/_index.md

 Just like `--amend`, `--fixup` will also **modifies the git history** (once you rebase).
 You should `fixup` commits on private (local) branches, and never on public branches.
 Fixing up commits that have been shared with other developers will cause history conflicts which are difficult to resolve.
 {{% /warning %}}

-`--fixup` behaves slightly different to `--amend`, one of the main differences is that you can rewrite any commit in the current history, not just the last one as you can with `--amend`. `--fixup` is a great tool for keeping your git history clean when making small bug fixes and improvements to already committed features on a development brnach.
+`--fixup` behaves slightly different to `--amend`, one of the main differences is that you can rewrite any commit in the current history, not just the last one as you can with `--amend`. `--fixup` is a great tool for keeping your git history clean when making small bug fixes and improvements to already committed features on a development branch.
 This is best shown with an example:

 ```sh
 $ git commit -m "My feature 1."